 DNS hasn't propagated yet

-DNS records take five to thirty minutes to reach Postmark's resolvers, and longer on providers with high TTL defaults.
+DNS records take five to thirty minutes to reach your email provider's resolvers, and longer on providers with high TTL defaults.
 If the records were added in the last hour, click Verify again after a short wait.
-Confirm the records are live with dig TXT <dkim-host> from a terminal — if your terminal can't see them, neither can Postmark.
+Confirm the records are live with dig TXT <dkim-host> from a terminal — if your terminal can't see them, neither can the email provider.

 Alva admin Settings → Email → Custom domain panel.
 DKIM row showing a red Failed badge, Return-Path row showing Pending.
 Verify button visible.
 Highlight the DKIM red badge with a red box.
 No real domain visible — use example.com.

-Postmark's domain detail page exposes both DKIMHost/DKIMTextValue and DKIMPendingHost/DKIMPendingTextValue.
-During onboarding the non-pending fields are empty — only the Pending values carry the real DKIM record.
-Alva pre-fills the Pending values automatically; if you copied directly from the Postmark dashboard instead, you may have grabbed the empty pair.
-Re-copy from the Alva admin and update the TXT record value at your DNS provider.
+Your email provider's domain detail page shows two sets of fields: a live pair and a pending pair.
+During initial setup only the Pending fields hold valid records — the non-pending fields are empty.
+Alva pre-fills the correct pending values automatically; if you copied from your provider's dashboard instead, check that you used the pending fields.
+Re-copy from the Alva admin and update the TXT record at your DNS provider.

-Postmark dashboard, Sending → Domains → domain detail page.
-Show the DNS section with both DKIMHost (empty) and DKIMPendingHost (populated) fields visible.
-Highlight the DKIMPendingHost row with a red box and an arrow labelled "use this one".
-Crop browser chrome.
+Alva admin Settings → Email → Custom domain panel.
+Show the DNS values section with the pending DKIM host and value pre-filled.
+Highlight the pending value row with a red box and an arrow labelled "use this one".
+No real domain visible — use example.com.

-Postmark returns error 512 when the domain is registered against another Postmark account — usually a previous Alva install, an unrelated Postmark customer, or a different Alva shop in the same organisation.
-Two paths forward: delete the domain from Alva (which removes it from Postmark) and re-add it, or contact support if it's held by a separate account.
+You will see a domain already exists error when the domain is registered against another account in our email delivery system — usually a previous Alva install, another shop in the same organisation, or a separate sender registration.
+Two paths forward: delete the domain from Alva (which removes it from our email delivery system) and re-add it, or contact support if it's held by a separate account.

 The shop downgraded mid-setup